-Montenegro: Power utility EPCG invited to participate in SEEPEX and Cropex power exchange25.
-March 2016. / SEE Energy News
+Montenegro: Power utility EPCG invited to participate in SEEPEX and Cropex power exchange, SEE Energy News

 The Electric Power Industry of Montenegro (EPCG) has been invited to participate in the Serbian and Croatian electricity exchanges, SEEPEX and CROPEX.
 Montenegro market is to small to have its own power exchange, the same case is with Bosnia and Hercegovina.
 Both utilities are part of regional expansion plan of both Serbian SEEPEX and CROPEX.